A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Boson Mass Interactions

-The leading contribution to the mass of the $W$ boson arises from interactions between the $W$ boson and the preon components of the QL.
-This interaction is corrected by numerous boson loops.
-When evaluating these corrections, it is important to distinguish between loops which modify the mass-squared interaction, and those which merely involve the mass-squared interaction, as per the examples in \fref{fig:Wmassbosoncorrs}.
+The leading contribution to the mass of the $W$ boson arises from interactions between the $W$ boson and the fermion components of the pseudovacuum.
+This interaction is corrected by numerous boson loops, with the candidate structures being illustrated in \fref{fig:Wmassbosoncorrsnew}.
+Note that these structures may include loop corrections taking place over length scales small compared with the preon binding scale $\mc{L}_\preon$.
+On these scales, bosons are understood as preon/antipreon or preon/preon pairs; however, the pair acts with the same net ineraction strength and representation in $\GLNR$ as the corresponding boson, and thus it is convenient to retain the notation of bosons at these scales as a shorthand for the associated pairs.

-A diagram is said to ``merely involve'' the mass-squared interaction if the leading-order interaction of \fref{fig:Wmassbosoncorrs}(i) can be replaced by a simple mass vertex $m^2_W W^\dagger W$ and the figure in question then obtained from expansion of the propagator in terms of the simple mass vertex and higher-order loop corrections of the Standard Model.
-Where these same diagrams are present both in the Standard Model and in $\mbb{R}^{0|18}$ dust gravity, they may be discounted as they do not contribute to calculation of the value of $m^2_W$ on the mass vertex.
-(In $\MSbar$ renormalisation, the mass vertex value of $m^2_W$ corresponds to the physically observable mass.)
-An example of such a diagram is \fref{fig:Wmassbosoncorrs}(v), with Standard Model counterpart shown in \fref{fig:Wmassbosoncorrs}(vi).
+With regards to \fref{fig:Wmassbosoncorrsnew}, many of these diagrams may be rapidly dismissed.
+To contribute a loop correction to \fref{fig:Wmassbosoncorrsnew}(i), a diagram must contain a loop which may be contracted down onto one of the vertices of \fref{fig:Wmassbosoncorrsnew}(i).
+Diagram~(ii) meets this criterion, but diagram~(iii) does not as the loop contracts down onto an arbitrary point on the preon line.
+Diagram~(iii) is therefore a correction to the preon propagator, so is already accounted for in the mean-field expansion of the pseudovacuum in diagram~(i).
+Diagram~(iv) also looks like it could contain a loop which could contract onto the upper vertex, but is better understood as a diagram \emph{involving} the mass vertex rather than a \emph{correction to} the mass vertex.
+This distinction is discussed further in the context of diagram~(vi).

+Diagram~(v) requires a little more attention as it contains a loop which can be contracted onto the upper or lower vertex.
+It is expanded in terms of preons in \fref{fig:Wmassbosoncorrsv}(i).